 Why does getting windows ready take so long?

-When you are prompted with the message Getting Windows ready, don’t turn off your computer, your system may be processing some tasks in the background such as downloading and installing files, starting a Windows 10 update process, modifying settings of the applications and modules, etc. The system may take some time to complete these tasks depending on the number of programs installed on your PC.
+When prompted with the message Getting Windows ready, don’t turn off your computer.
+Your system may be processing some tasks in the background, such as downloading and installing files, starting a Windows 10 update process, modifying settings of the applications and modules, etc. The system may take some time to complete these tasks depending on the number of programs installed on your PC.

 How long should I wait to get Windows Ready?

 According to Microsoft itself, some users need to wait longer than others until the getting Windows ready screen completes.
-You need to wait more than 2-3 hours before you cancel.
+It would be best to wait more than 2-3 hours before canceling.